 Before you can remotely connect with AT&T Cybersecurity Technical Support, you need to verify your connection to the Remote Support server from the sensor.
 The USM Anywhere Sensor uses port 22 and 443 for SSHProgram to securely log into another computer over a network, to execute commands in a remote machine, and to move files from one machine to another through Secure Copy (SCP). communications with the USM Anywhere Remote Support server.
-If there is an issue with your connectivity, make sure that port 22 and 443 are open to prod-usm-saas-tractorbeam.alienvault.cloud for the sensor.
+If there is an issue with your connectivity, make sure that port 22 and 443 are open to prod-usm-saas-tractorbeam.alienvault.cloud or prod-gov-usm-saas-tractorbeam.gov.alienvault.us (for AT&T TDR for Gov).
 If the ports are open and you still have no connectivity, check for any other physical problem on your side.
 If none are found, contact AT&T Cybersecurity Technical Support to find out if their server is temporarily down.

 To check the network connectivity for the sensor